yuanchenyang/personal-website/blog/_posts/2026-05-01-automatic-theorem-proving.md

 from sum-of-squares optimization, an extension of [a chapter of my PhD work](https://arxiv.org/abs/2205.11466).

-The goal was to give an agent the formal statement of a theorem in Lean, a computational search toolkit and a verification harness, then let it autonomously work through the whole cycle that I previously went through: search for counterexamples, infer structure, write a mathematical blueprint, formalize the proof, and keep going until Lean accepted the final theorem.
+The goal was to give an agent a formal theorem statement in Lean, a computational search toolkit, and a verification harness, then let it autonomously work through the whole cycle that I previously went through: search for counterexamples, infer structure, write a mathematical blueprint, formalize the proof, and keep going until Lean accepted the final theorem.